North of England

 Bursaries and Prizes

 The North of England Dermatology Society provides travel bursaries for non-consultant members to attend national or international dermatology meetings.
-Three prizes awarded annually for the best presentations at NEDS meetings.
+Three prizes are awarded annually for the best presentations at NEDS meetings.

 Take A Look